 Easter Day is a day of great joy and we begin that joy this evening.

-And yet we still say, oh happy thought that would merit such a wonderful healing Saviour.
+And yet we still say, “Oh happy thought!” that we’d merit such a wonderful healing Saviour.

-You notice in the reading today, everybody’s running around, the people who loved him, the women run to the tomb and they find the man sitting there telling them he’s not here and he has gone someplace else and maybe will go to Galilee.
+You notice in the reading today, everybody’s running around, the people who loved him.
+The women run to the tomb and they find the man sitting there telling them he’s not here and he has gone someplace else and maybe he will go to Galilee.

 And much of the rest of the Gospel, until almost the very end, we do hear of “Where is he?”
 “He is here.
 I saw him.”
 “What did he say, what did he look like?”
 And it goes on and on.